-A = B = C = D = F = 90 - 100 80 - 89 70 - 79 60 - 69 59 - 0 Outstanding Progress Above Average Progress Average Progress Lowest Acceptable Progress Failure I = M = P = W = 0 Incomplete Medical Excuse M is used for missing EOC Passes, Credits, No GPA Withdrawn
+A = 90 - 100 Outstanding Progress

+B = 80 - 89 Above Average Progress

+C = 70 - 79 Average Progress

+D = 60 - 69 Lowest Acceptable Progress

+F = 59 - 0 Failure

+I = M = P = W = 0 Incomplete Medical Excuse M is used for missing EOC Passes, Credits, No GPA Withdrawn

 - C. For each course taken in high school, twenty percent (20%) of the grade shall be based on the development of employability skills.
 Those skills will include: - 1.
 Attendance - 2.
 Coming to school or class on time - 3.
 Bringing required work tools, such as paper, pen/pencil, textbooks, notebooks, etc. - 4.
 Maintenance of an assignment notebook or similar system - 5.
 Completion of homework - 6.
 Appropriate dress for class - 7.
 Attitude of cooperation with teacher and fellow students - 8.
-Time in class devoted to the appropriate task - D. The final grade for a full-credit course is the mathematical average of the Term 1, Term 2 grades, and the midterm and final exam which may not exceed 30%. - E. Semester Assessment - The purposes of giving the mid-term exams are to provide instruction and experience in preparing for and taking comprehensive, cumulative assessments; to prepare students for post-secondary college course work; and to serve as a validation of mastery of the course content. - 2.
-The design of mid-term exams should provide an overview of the major course content and facilitate connections within and among key concepts and processes of the course work and is not limited to any one method.

-3. All teachers are expected to give a mid-term exam.

-F. Failure of One Semester of a One-Credit Course-in ESD?
+Time in class devoted to the appropriate task - D. The final grade for a full-credit course is the mathematical calculation that includes the Term 1, Term 2 grades, the midterm and final exam.
+For courses with a state required End of Course Examination (EOC), the EOC is 30% of the final grade.

+- E. Semester Assessment - 1.
+The purposes of giving the mid-term exams are to provide instruction and experience in preparing for and taking comprehensive, cumulative assessments; to prepare students for post-secondary college course work; and to serve as a validation of mastery of the course content. - 2.
+The design of mid-term exams should provide an overview of the major course content and facilitate connections within and among key concepts and processes of the course work and is not limited to any one method. - 3.
+All teachers are expected to give a mid-term exam. - F. Failure of One Semester of a One-Credit Course-in ESD

 A student enrolled in a full-year course shall receive one-half credit if the student successfully completes either the first half or the second half of a full-year course but fails to successfully complete the other half of the course and the averaging of the grades obtained in each half would not result in a passing grade.
 A student enrolled in a full-year course shall receive a full credit if the student successfully completes either the first half or the second half of a full-year course but fails to successfully complete the other half of the course and the averaging of the grades obtained in each results in a passing grade, provided that additional requirements specified in the School Board of Sarasota County policies, such as class attendance, homework, participation, and other indicators of performance, be successfully completed by the student.
+One credit courses requiring and end of course exam (EOC) will not earn .5 credit through the above method.
+All courses requiring an EOC with require term1, term 2 and the EOC for the calculation of the final grade.